-- Formal: Observations that last at least 30 minutes and are followed by a post-observation conference, which includes timely written and verbal feedback. - Informal: Observations that last at least ten minutes and are followed by written and/or verbal feedback. - Non-classroom observations/reviews of practice include but are not limited to: Observations of data team meetings, observations of coaching/mentoring other teachers, student work or other teaching artifacts.
+- Formal: Observations that were preceded by a pre-observation meeting, last at least 30 minutes, and are followed by a post-observation conference, which includes timely written and verbal feedback within 5 days from the date of the observation. - Informal: Observations that last at least ten minutes and are followed by written and/or verbal feedback. - Non-classroom observations/reviews of practice include but are not limited to: Observations of data team meetings, observations of coaching/mentoring other teachers, PPT's, and student work or other teaching artifacts.

-PLEASE NOTE: reviewing lesson plans in a pre-conference, prior to a scheduled observation, generally provides evidence for the planning domain and is considered a part of the formal observation process.
+PLEASE NOTE: reviewing lesson plans in a pre-observation conference, prior to a scheduled observation, generally provides evidence for the planning domain and is considered a part of the formal observation process.
 It does not serve as a separate observation or review of practice.

-- All observations must be followed by feedback, either verbal (e.g., a post-conference, conversation in the hallway) or written (e.g., via email, comprehensive write-up, quick note in mailbox) or both, within a timely manner.
-It is recommended that feedback be provided within five business days, but districts are encouraged to consult with evaluators and teachers to establish a mutually agreed upon timeframe. - Providing both verbal and written feedback after an informal observation or a review of practice is ideal, but school leaders are encouraged to discuss feedback preferences and norms with their staff. - In order to capture an authentic view of practice and to promote a culture of openness and comfort with frequent observations and feedback, it is recommended that evaluators use a combination of announced and unannounced observations. - Districts and evaluators can use their discretion to establish a mutually agreed upon number of observations based on school and staff needs and in accordance with the Guidelines for Educator Evaluation.
-The table on the next page summarizes the recommendations within the SEED model as compared with requirements established in the Guidelines.
+- All observations must be followed by feedback, either verbal (e.g., a post-conference, conversation in the hallway) or written (e.g., via email, comprehensive write-up, quick note in mailbox) or both, within a timely manner. - Providing both verbal and written feedback after an informal observation or a review of practice is ideal, but school leaders are encouraged to discuss feedback preferences and norms with their staff. - In order to capture an authentic view of practice and to promote a culture of openness and comfort with frequent observations and feedback, it is recommended that evaluators use a combination of announced and unannounced informal observations. - The table on the next page summarizes the recommendations within Natchaug's model as compared with requirements established in the Guidelines.